RDLtd/api/docs/restaurant-outline/index.md

 ```
 {
-    restaurant_detail : restaurant_detail,
+    restaurant_outline : restaurant_outline,
     status: 'OK',
     accessed: now,
     info : {
         "version": "V1.1beta",
-        "release": "08/02/22",
+        "release": "28/04/22",
-        "tag": "RDL-publicAPI"
+        "tag": "RDL-API"
     }
 }
 ```
-Where *restaurant_detail* is a JSON structure that contains all currently available *core data* for a restaurant (values in bold should always be returned):
+Where *restaurant_outline* is a JSON structure that contains all currently available *core data* plus a subset of additional data for a restaurant (values in bold should always be returned):

 - **restaurant_number** *string*
 - restaurant_group_name *string*